 Goucher provides instruction to students who wish to study music as a manifestation of a civilization or culture, who will use music as an avocation, and who wish to enter professions in music.
 Thorough preparation is given to those who intend to pursue graduate study or begin a career.

 In both the music major and minor, courses are designed to enable students to acquire a balance of harmonic and structural study, historical and analytical information, interpretive and performing experience, and compositional technique.
-In addition, specific career tracks in music are outlined in the major's concentrations.
-Students may also pursue other interests and career options by combining music courses with courses in other departments.
-(See Music in the Individualized Major.)
-The department curriculum provides graduates with the knowledge and experience to become music educators, composers, performers, critics, journalists, and arts administrators, as well as to work in computer music or pursue graduate study in music technology.
+Students may also pursue other interests and career options by combining music courses with courses in other programs.
+The curriculum provides graduates with the knowledge and experience to become music educators, composers, performers, critics, journalists, and arts administrators, as well as to work in computer music or pursue graduate study in music technology.

 Majors: Dance, Music, Theatre

 Affiliate Programs: Concentration in Arts Administration, Pilates Center, Doris Humphrey Foundation

 “Goucher has taught me that genuine confidence comes not from knowing how to solve a problem, but in having faith that I'll figure it out along the way.”